SysKitTeam/docs-spdockit/how-to/spdockit-insights/home.md

 A quick glance at the overall server health.
 For more details, please use the performance tab.

 ### Top Servers by Disk Space Usage
-Top 5 used disks across all servers, based on the last collected value.
+Top 5 disks by disk space used across all servers, based on the last collected value.

 ### Top Servers by CPU Utilization
 Top 5 servers with highest processor usage based on the last 15 minutes of data collected.